Reach Out to Us!

 If you’ve got questions, we’ve got answers.
 We provide free estimates and consultations so don’t hesitate.
 Contact us today.

 Construction Management is a type of project delivery method where a client will hire a General Contractor to serve as Construction Manager.
 The Construction Manager will have specific duties during each phase of the project but will always act as an owner’s advocate.
-If chosen to serve as your Construction Manager, Ramsons will have specific duties during each phase of the project, but will always act as an owner’s advocate.
+If chosen as your Construction Manager, Ramsons will have specific duties during each phase of the project, but will always act as an owner’s advocate.
 During preconstruction, we will work as a team with the architect, providing preconstruction services throughout the design phase.
 This will ensure your project is designed in the most cost efficient manner possible.
-The Construction Manager will manage the bid phase as well as the construction phase.
-The Construction Manager job is to ensure the project is delivered according to both time and budget, while accepting only the highest degrees of craftsmanship.
+We will also manage the bid phase and be responsible for constructing the project.
+As your Construction Manager, it is our job to ensure your project is delivered according to both time and budget, with only the highest degrees of craftsmanship.

 Types of Construction Management

 There are three basic types of Construction Management contracts in Arkansas.
 The primary differences between the three are related to guaranteeing the project cost vs. not guaranteeing the project cost.
 And if the owner holds all the trade contracts or if the Construction Manager holds all the contracts.

 - Agency Construction Management: The construction manager provides preconstruction and management services during the design and construction phase but does not guarantee the project cost or budget and does not self perform any of the work.